Like or dislike: How Germany's election campaign is going online | DW | 14.09.2021

 Microtargeting is also practiced in Germany, but not to the same extent as in the US.

-Parties in Germany have drawn up a kind of fairness agreement they does not allow specific targeting, explained Fuchs, who himself does not believe "that microtargeting does not have a big impact in mobilizing people."
+Parties in Germany have drawn up a kind of fairness agreement they does not allow specific targeting, explained Fuchs.
+He himself does not believe, however, "that microtargeting does not have a big impact in mobilizing people."

-Either way, whether via Facebook ads, a podcast or an influencer's post, all parties are currently utilizing diverse digital platforms to court voters leading up to the federal election on September 26.
+Either way, whether via Facebook ads, a podcast or influencer posts on Instagram, all parties are currently utilizing diverse digital platforms to court voters leading up to September 26.

 This article was translated from German by Sarah Hucal.